alexbumpers/react-mail-forms/README.md

 # react-mail-forms | about
-react-mail-forms is simple, elegant, ready-made tool for implementing email/contact forms on React sites using Nodemailer.
+react-mail-forms is a simple, elegant, ready-made tool for implementing email/contact forms on React sites using Nodemailer.
 No need for a heavy email service: just simply plug in your email information, and the input from the form will be sent to the email that you give.

 Currently in its infancy, react-email-forms currently serves as a simple boilerplate contact form, with email functionality coming soon.